syedumerahmedcode/employee-registration/README.md

 - Java 11
 - [JavaEE](https://www.oracle.com/java/technologies/java-ee-glance.html): Java Platform, Enterprise Edition (Java EE) is the standard in community-driven enterprise software.
 Java EE is developed using the Java Community Process, with contributions from industry experts, commercial and open source organizations, Java User Groups, and countless individuals.
 Each release integrates new features that align with industry needs, improves application portability, and increases developer productivity.
 - [Tomcat](https://tomcat.apache.org/): The Apache Tomcat® software is an open source implementation of the Jakarta Servlet, Jakarta Server Pages, Jakarta Expression Language, Jakarta WebSocket, Jakarta Annotations and Jakarta Authentication specifications.
 These specifications are part of the Jakarta EE platform.
+- [Servlet](https://docs.oracle.com/javaee/6/api/javax/servlet/Servlet.html): A servlet is a small Java program that runs within a Web server.
+Servlets receive and respond to requests from Web clients, usually across HTTP, the HyperText Transfer Protocol.
+- [JSP](https://www.javatpoint.com/jsp-tutorial): JSP technology is used to create web application just like Servlet technology.
+It can be thought of as an extension to Servlet because it provides more functionality than servlet such as expression language, JSTL, etc.
+- [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/): The Java Database Connectivity (JDBC) API provides universal data access from the Java programming language.
+Using the JDBC API, you can access virtually any data source, from relational databases to spreadsheets and flat files.
+JDBC technology also provides a common base on which tools and alternate interfaces can be built.
+- [MySQL](https://www.mysql.com/): MySQL is an open-source relational database management system (RDBMS) and MySQL has stand-alone clients that allow users to interact directly with a MySQL database using SQL, but more often, MySQL is used with other programs to implement applications that need relational database capability.

 ## Prerequisities